jerrybendy/vue-touch-events/README.md

 })
 ```

-* `disableClick` default `false`.
-Use touch event only, will not trigger click event.

-    You should keep this value default if you use your website on both mobile and PC.

-    If your website uses on mobile only, it's a good choice to set this value to `true` to get a better user experience, and it can resolve some touch pass-through issue.

 * `touchClass`  default: `''`.
 Add an extra CSS class when touch start, and remove it when touch end.

-    If `disableClick` is `false`, it will bind `mouseenter` and `mouseleave` event on your components too.
-So you can use it instead of `:hover` and `:active`.

     This is a global config, and you can use `v-touch-class` directive to overwrite this setting in a single component.